dabit3/aws-appsync-react-workshop/README.md

 #### Creating custom resolvers

-Now let's say we want to define & use a custom GraphQL operation & resolver that does not yet exist?
+Now let's say we want to define & use a custom GraphQL operation & create corresponding resolvers that do not yet exist?
 We can also do that using Amplify & the local environment.

 To do so, we need to do three things: